J. C. Daniel Award

-Since its inception, the J. C. Daniel Award has been bestowed on 27 individuals.
+Since its inception, the J. C. Daniel Award has been bestowed on 31 individuals.
 The award was first presented to film distributor and producer T. E. Vasudevan in 1992.
+Actress Aranmula Ponnamma was the first woman to receive the honour, in 2005.
 The 2011 recipient, actor Jose Prakash, died before the award ceremony.
 His son accepted the award on his behalf.
-The most recent winner is Malayalam new wave auteur K P Kumaran who was honoured on the 3rd of August 2022.
+The most recent winner is filmmaker Shaji N. Karun.